Adaptive Ensemble Prediction for Deep Neural Networks based on Confidence Level: Ensembling and Probability of Prediction

 \subsection{Observations}

-To show the relationship between the probability of the prediction and the effect of ensembling, we evaluate the prediction accuracy for the ILSVRC 2012 dataset with and without ensembling of two predictions made by two independently trained networks.
-Figure 1(a) shows the results of this experiment with GoogLeNet; the two networks follow the design of GoogLeNet and use exactly the same configurations (hence the differences come only from the random number generator).
-In the experiment, we 1) evaluated the 50,000 images from the validation set of the ILSVRC 2012 dataset using the first network without ensembling, 2) sorted the images by the probability of the prediction, and 3) evaluated the images with the second network and assessed the accuracy after ensembling two local predictions using the arithmetic mean.
-The x-axis of Figure 1(a) shows the percentile of the probability from high to low, i.e. going left (right), the first local predictions become more (less) probable.
+To show the relationship between the probability of prediction and the effect of ensembling, we evaluated the prediction accuracy for the ILSVRC 2012 dataset with and without the ensembling of two predictions made by two independently trained networks.
+Figure 1(a) shows the results of this experiment with GoogLeNet; the two networks follow the design of GoogLeNet and use exactly the same configurations (hence, the differences come only from the random number generator).
+In the experiment, we 1) evaluated the 50,000 images from the validation set of the ILSVRC 2012 dataset by using the first network without ensembling, 2) sorted the images in terms of the probability of prediction, and 3) evaluated the images with the second network and assessed the accuracy after ensembling two local predictions by using the arithmetic mean.
+The x-axis of Figure 1(a) shows the percentile of the probability from high to low, i.e., going left (right), and as can be seen, the first local predictions became more (less) probable.
 The gray dashed line shows the average probability for each percentile class.
-Overall, the ensemble improves accuracy well, although we only averaged two predictions.
-Interestingly, we can observe that the improvements only come in the right of the figure.
-There are almost no improvements by ensembling two predictions on the left side, i.e. input images with highly probable local predictions, even when there is a non-negligible number of mispredicted inputs.
-For example, in the 50- to 60-percentile range with GoogLeNet, the top-1 error rate is 29.6\% and is not improved by averaging two predictions from different networks.
+Overall, ensembling improved accuracy well, although we only averaged two predictions.
+Interestingly, we can observe that the improvements only appear on the right side of the figure.
+There were almost no improvements made by ensembling two predictions on the left side, i.e., input images with highly probable local predictions, even when there was a non-negligible number of mispredicted inputs.
+For example, in the 50- to 60-percentile range with GoogLeNet, the top-1 error rate was 29.6\% and was not improved by averaging two predictions from different networks.